fontforge/libuninameslist/README.md

 ListeDesNoms.txt
 Is a seperate file which is translated from Nameslist.txt and was outdated for a period of time but was recently updated by a group of developers who have updated it up to version 10.
-Contibutors to that file are listed in that file.
+Contributors to that file are listed in that file.

 These libraries contain very large (sparse) arrays with one entry for each unicode code point (U+0000–U+10FFFF).
 Each entry contains two strings, a name